ublue-os/image-template/README.md

   - `S3_REGION` - The region your bucket lives in.
 If you do not know then set this value to `auto`.
   - `S3_ENDPOINT` - This value will be specific to the bucket as well.

+Once the workflow is done, you'll find it either in your S3 bucket or as part of the summary under `Artifacts` after the workflow is completed.

 #### Container Signing

 Container signing is important for end-user security and is enabled on all Universal Blue images.
 It is recommended you set this up, and by default the image builds *will fail* if you don't.